rmontemayor0101/walkthrough-api-docs/README.md

     * matterport_only
     * aerial_only
 * **addons** - optional list of string
   * List of addons.
-Possible value are:
+Possible values are:
   * zillow_3d
   * aerial_addon
   * twilight